Tom Zanetti: Albaher vs Zanetti

 On 1 December it was announced that Zanetti will face Slim Albaher on 14 January 2023 at Wembley Arena in London, England for the MFB light heavyweight title.
 Albaher defeated Zanetti via unanimous decision.

 High Stakes Tournament

 On 14 February 2023, it was announced that Zanetti had signed a multi fight deal with Kingpyn Boxing to compete in the High Stakes Tournament.
 On 12 March at the Kingpyn Launch Party, Zanetti was matched up with Jarvis Khattri for the quarter-final of the Kingpyn High Stakes Tournament at Wembley Arena in London on 22 April.
 Khattri defeated Zanetti via 3rd-round TKO.

 Personal life

 Zanetti attended Royds School in Rothwell, West Yorkshire, from which he was expelled; subsequently he attended Tinshill Learning Centre until age 16.
 He has one son, Deaconn, born in 2006 when he was 17, who has made an appearance in one of his music videos.

+In 2010, Zanetti's girlfriend, Lizzie Pickavance, passed away following a car crash.

 Zanetti is a supporter of Leeds United F.C.